UCLL-PR2/exercises/01-basic-python/04-lists/01-first/assignment.md

 # Assignment - difficulty level: *

-Write a function `first(xs)` that returns the first element of a list.
+Write a function `` that returns the first element of a list.